Szybet/sanki/README.md

 - For Nickel, just extract the zip to the main folder when connecting via usb - **You also need Nickel Menu, Kfmon and Koreader installed ( from the one click package )**
 - For InkBox, extract it to `.apps` folder

+### Keep in mind
+- The app has problems with images above 2MB.
+It lags and gestures freeze.
+The sync program at default solves the issue by resizing the images inside

 ### Contribute
 Everything really is welcome.